 Common Mistakes to Avoid

-- Not preheating the oven: Ensure your oven is hot before baking to achieve the perfect crispy exterior.
+- Not preheating the oven: A hot oven is key for that perfect crispy crust .

 Pairing Suggestions